The Role of Texture in Creating Cozy Interiors

 Case Study: A Cozy Living Room Transformation

-In a recent project, interior designer Emily Henderson transformed a minimalist living room into a cozy retreat by adding soft textures.
+In a recent project, interior designer Emily Henderson transformed a minimalist living room into a cosy retreat by adding soft textures.
 She introduced a shaggy rug, velvet pillows, and a chunky knit throw, instantly warming up the space and making it more inviting.

 soft texture for living room